 - Rules applied from the global and regional network firewall policies

-To view the effective firewall policy rules within a region, see Get effective firewall policies for a network.
+To view the effective firewall policy rules within a region, see Get effective regional firewall policies for a network.

 Predefined rules